mre/oxitrack/README.md

 OxiTraffic has the following endpoints:

-- `/call/PATH`: For the remote image with call logging as explained above.
+- `/register?path=PATH`: TODO
+- `/post-sleep/REGISTRATION_ID`: TODO
 - `/dashboard`: A list of registered paths to plot their call history.
-- `/dashboard/plot/PATH`: Plot of the call history of a specific path.
+- `/dashboard/plot?path=PATH`: Plot of the call history of a specific path.
 - `/api/counts`: JSON with the call count for each registered path.
-- `/api/history/PATH`: JSON with the call datetimes for a specific path.
+- `/api/history?path=PATH`: JSON with the call datetimes for a specific path.
 You can use it to make your own analysis and plots.

 ## Questions?